rfrosty/bluesky-vw-excercise/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 Intructions: 1. `npm i`.
 2. `npm start`.

-This is a handmade fully-responsive website that does not use any CSS templates like bootstrap.
+This is a handmade fully-responsive website designed on a 13-inch Mac that does not use any CSS templates like bootstrap.

 It has been written as part of a coding challenge set out by a company who interviewed me.
 This is the prompt: